feelinglovelynow/ace-graph-database/README.md

 * Explains how two nodes unite
 ### Properties
 * Information about one node (eg: `AceUser` node, `name` prop) or one relationship (`actsInMovie` relationship, `_salary` prop)
-* Relationship properties start with an underscore to help differentiate node props and relationship props during `chat()` queries
+* Relationship properties start with an underscore to help differentiate node props and relationship props during `ace()` queries

 ## 🎁 All Our Packages